AI-Hub-Admin/AutoAgent/README.md

 **AutoAgent** is a common async run loop wrapper of AI agents, compatible with most of the LLM APIs and local models.

 **AgentBoard** is a project (https://github.com/AI-Hub-Admin/agentboard), just like "tensorboard" to visualize tensors of model training, help visualize the detailed process, workflow, text, audio, image input and output of Agent running with cutomized loging functions.
+For the tutorial of agentboard, you can visit ([AgentBoard: AI Agent Visualization Toolkit for Agent Loop Workflow RAG Tool Use Functions Callings and Multi Modal Data Visualization](http://www.deepnlp.org/blog/agentBoard-ai-agent-visualization-toolkit-agent-loop-workflow))

-To run the examples blow, you can first setup the agentboard and start a web admin page as in the repo (https://github.com/AI-Hub-Admin/agentboard).
+You can first setup the agentboard and start a web admin page as in the repo (https://github.com/AI-Hub-Admin/agentboard).

-It comes with a default minimal functioning Community GUI (X/twitter style) to visualze difference phases(plan/act/react/reflect) of Autonomous agents (Day Planner Agents).
+It comes with a default minimal functioning Community GUI (X/twitter style) to visualze difference phases (plan/act/react/reflect) of Autonomous AI Agent Loop.

 **Auto Plan AI Agents** <br>